-Emanuele Mele – Ph.D student – a Ph.D candidate at the Faculty of Communication Sciences at Università della Svizzera italiana (USI, Switzerland).
-He holds a Master degree in Economics and Communication, with a Major in International Tourism (USI).
+Emanuele Mele – Ph.D student – Ph.D candidate at the Faculty of Communication Sciences at Università della Svizzera italiana (USI, Switzerland).
+He holds a Master degree in Economics and Communication, with a major in International Tourism (USI).
 His research investigates the process of localization (meant as cultural adaptation) applied to online communication in the field of tourism and cultural heritage.
-Emanuele is also serving the International Federation for IT and Travel & Tourism (IFITT) as Online Communications Officer.
 Email firstname.lastname@example.org